-General Motors Cadillac ATS, was named 2013 North American Car of the Year.
-This is built in Lansing, Michigan.
+Chevrolet Corvette Stingray, was named 2014 North American Car of the Year.
+This is the sixth car win for General Motors.

-Mark your calendars the North American International Auto Show (NAIAS) will be held at Cobo Center in Detroit, January 13-26, 2014.
-The public show will be Saturday, January 18 - Sunday, January 26, 2014.
+The North American International Auto Show (NAIAS) is being held at Cobo Center in Detroit, January 13-26, 2014.
+The show is open to the public Saturday, January 18 - Sunday, January 26, 2014.

 No trip to the NAIAS is complete without taking some time to explore Detroit.
 From the tastes and sounds to the sights and culture Detroit is the Motor City.
-Stop in at the Detroit Institute of Arts, experience the Hitsville USA, skate through Campus Martius Park or try your hand at featherbowling at Cadieux Café.
-Just up the road at The Henry Ford automotive enthusiast can explore the Driving America exhibit that tells the fascinating story of people, cars and our culture.
+Stop in at the Detroit Institute of Arts, experience Hitsville USA, visit the Detroit Zoo: The Arctic Ring of Life, skate at Campus Martius Park or try your hand at featherbowling at Cadieux Café.
+Just up the road at The Henry Ford automotive enthusiasts can explore the Driving America exhibit that tells the fascinating story of people, cars and our culture.
 For more ideas on places to visit and things to do in Detroit during your visit to the Auto Show, click here.

 Information on winter activitiesMore